Religion and Euroscepticism in Brexit Britain

 It examines how religion has affected support for EU membership since the UK joined the European Economic Community, through to the announcement of the Brexit referendum in 2013, to the referendum itself in 2016.
-It also explores how religion continues to affect attitudes towards the European Union post-Brexit.
+It also explores how religion continues to affect attitudes towards the EU post-Brexit.
 The volume provides valuable insights into why the UK voted to leave the EU.
-Further, it highlights how religion affects the way that citizens throughout Europe assess the benefits, costs and values associated with EU membership, and how this may influence public opinion regarding European integration in the future.
+Furthermore, it highlights how religion affects the way that citizens throughout Europe assess the benefits, costs and values associated with EU membership, and how this may influence public opinion regarding European integration in the future.

 This timely book will be of important interest to academics and students focusing on religion and public attitudes, contemporary European and British politics as well as think tanks, interest groups and those with an interest in understanding Brexit.